 Here's a fun icebreaker that warms up a group and enables participants at a meal to get to know each other quickly.
-I usually recommend ice breakers that bring participants into the discussion about the content of a training or team building session.
+Usually, ice breakers are recommended that bring participants together into a discussion about the content of a training or team building session.
+These help participants shift their attention to the topic on hand.

 Pick Up a Plate Lunch Meeting Icebreaker